Packaging Trends and the Role of Technology

 But, what goes into the work behind the scenes at packaging manufacturing facilities to get a glass jar or cardboard box from the factory floor onto retailers’ shelves?
 What role does technology play here?

 Packaging is a key industry vertical of focus at Parsable, and Connected Worker® by Parsable is deployed across a number of globally recognized packaging companies.
-During my time at Parsable, I’ve worked very closely with a number of packaging clients.
-One of the observations I’ve made is the pattern of deployment these companies have undertaken; they are often growing rapidly, scaling their operations in terms of locations and new product lines.

 At one large packaging manufacturer, Parsable was engaged to kickstart digitization efforts at a new plant location.
 The new plant would replicate an existing plant in terms of product, processes and equipment.
 The packaging company faced tight timelines and struggled to train and onboard new workers.
 On top of that, the company wanted to reduce their reliance on paper-based procedures and having to manually record human and machine data on paper ledgers.